FredsTechVerse/elimu-mkononi-beta-v1.0/README.md

 - Subscribing to an input via the watch function has a side effect of triggering form rerenders.
 We can either subscribe to the whole form or to a specific input.
 - Validation has been made easier than ever , If any errors are present the onSubmit function is not called.
 All this is inbuilt.
 - Also gives us just the improved functionality , leaves styling to the dev.
+- I still can put more custom barriers before the form is submitted QUESTIONS

+HOW do i updata my fields from a post reques ....
+Rough gues ..register. `register('firstName', { value: 'bill' })`

+How to validate types eg email....
+Just set the input type attribute.

+Setting disabled to true will lead input value to be undefined and input control to be disabled.`<input {...register("test", {disabled: true})} />`

+- Setting up value for the registered input.
+This prop should be utilised inside useEffect or invoke once, each re-run will update or overwrite the input value which you have supplied.

 ### USING USEQUERY